steinnes/flask-test-kata/README.md

    `max_value`.
 Change the class so that it's methods throw the exceptions in `logic.py` when confronted with numbers that are too high or too low.

+4. Make sure to add tests to check the boundary of `min_value` and `max_value`.

-4. `logic.Calculator` contains another method stub: `div`.
+5. `logic.Calculator` contains another method stub: `div`.
 This method should divide `a` by `b`, but it is just a stub now.
 Write corresponding tests for the method, as you've written for `logic.Calculator.mul`, then implement the method to pass your tests.

-5. Division has more caveats than multiplication.
+6. Division has more caveats than multiplication.
 Python will raise an exception of type ZeroDivisionError when you attempt to divide by zero, write a test asserts that your Calculator class does not suppress them.